EronWright/pulsar-hackathon-2021-projects-watermarking/README.md

 The producer is making an assertion that the minimum event time for any subsequent message is at least the specified time (see `setEventTime` field of `TypedMessageBuilder<T>`).

 Watermarks are broadcast to all partitions, inline with other messages that are routed normally.
 Watermarks are stored in the managed ledger as messages with a `markerType` metadata field with value `W_UPDATE`.
+Note that the marker messages aren't vended directly to consumers.

 ### Demo Producer
 The demo app includes a number of producers, each designed to induce a kind of disorder in the event stream.